cmu-05-499/cmu-05-499.github.io/docs/projects/P6/2_final_report.md

 Embed a YouTube video of a 3-4 minute demo of the application you created.
 Provide a voiceover narration to explain what you are showing the viewer.

 1. **Partner Organization Feedback** (1 page)
 If you have met with your partner organization and showed them your application before P6 is due, write down a summary of their thoughts and opinions about the work.
-If you only meet with them after P6 is due, add this section to your project report web page prior to Wednesday, December 13, 11:59pm.
+If you only meet with them after P6 is due, add this section to your project report web page prior to Friday, December 13, 11:59pm.